 Who was Isaac Rogers?

 The community at Afrigeneas responded immediately.
 Angela Walton-Raji was the first to respond, and the lead she gave me was priceless.
-Ike had fought in the civil war.
+Ike had fought in the Civil War.
 Really?!?
 So, there I went and ordered his Civil War pension file.
-The file confirmed that he was the father of my great grandfather, Theodore Cooey Vann Rogers, Sr. OK, that makes Ike was my 2x great grandfather, my grandmother lois’ grandfather.
-Further research showed that he enlisted as part of the First Kansas Colored Infantry who, as per the Kansas Historical Society, were the first African American regiment to be recruited in the north, the first to see battle, and the first to die in the civil war. take that 54th Massachusetts from the movie glory.
+The file confirmed that he was the father of my great grandfather, Theodore Cooweescoowee “Cooey” Vann Rogers, Sr. OK, that makes Ike my 2x great grandfather, my grandmother Lois’ grandfather.
+Further research showed that he enlisted as part of the First Kansas Colored Infantry who, as per the Kansas Historical Society, were the first African American regiment to be recruited in the north, the first to see battle, and the first to die in the Civil War. take that 54th Massachusetts from the movie Glory.
 LOL

 Ike rogers was born about 1850 in the Indian Territory – or what is now northeast Oklahoma.
 He is always noted as being a relative of Clement Vann Rogers (father of humorist Will Rogers) – I haven’t been able to verify this – and family says his mother, Martha Richardson (aka Martha May, Martha Humphries), conceived him with a man who was either caucasian or caucasian and cherokee.
-He was a slave of Alzirah (Elzira) Price and her husband Peter May.
-Alzirah was cherokee.
+He was enslaved by Alzirah (Elzira) Price and her husband Peter May.
+Alzirah was Cherokee.
 Wait, what?!?